itscola/KateClient/README.md

 When KateClient development is finished, I will release KateClient and provide the download URL.

 ### The license is AGPLV3 and ,if you want to use the codes, please mark the author name (White_cola) in your projects .

+- **You must disclose the source code of your modified work and the source code you took from this project.
+This means you are not allowed to use code from this project (even partially) in a closed-source (or even obfuscated) application.**
+- **Your modified application must also be licensed under the GPL**

+Do the above and share your source code with everyone; just like we do.

+#### Prohibited for commercial use.
 Why the ui is apple style, because Im an apple fan.
 But to be a student,I dont have a my own macbook at present.

-#### Prohibited for commercial use.